oracle-livelabs/database/edition-based-redefinition/introduction/intro.md

 ## Workshop Objectives

 - Create and connect to Autonomous Database
+- Download ADB wallet and lab files
 - Prepare and review HR schema
 - Use Liquibase to generate schema
 - Create Directory structure and sync the metadata
-- Prepare and review new edition scripts
+- Review and update new edition scripts
-- Update new edition
 - Verify new edition
 - Switch to new edition and decommision the old edition

 ## Workshop Prerequisites

 - Autonomous (ATP or ADW) DB
-- Access to OCI Cloudshell
+- Access to OCI Cloud shell

 ## Additional information